214 Creating objects from a class

 In the LightSwitch example, what does

-oLightSwitch = LightSwitch()
+oLightSwitch = LightSwitch()do?

 Explain the difference between a class and an object using the